justinbodnar/blackjack-ai/README.md

-# card-games
+# Artificial Intelligence in Blackjack Card Counting
-A collection of Python classes and scripts for using card games in Monte Carlo simulations and Machine Learning.
+A python library for teaching TensorFlow neural networks to play Blackjack and count cards.

 # blackjack.py
-Blackjack.py is an implementation of the classic card game using the Deck class, and played from the terminal.
+Blackjack.py is an implementation of the game using the Deck class, and played from the terminal.
 This script is used to generate data about hands of blackjack via Monte Carlo simulations.
 This is done by generating random hands and storing representations of the hands, tagged with the eventual outcome of the decision.

 # representing a hand of blackjack